 - Most packages with tracking barcodes are scanned throughout the postal system.
 In the past year, the APBSs have been upgraded with improved camera technology and increased barcode read rates.

-- The new Mobile Delivery Devices – or MDDs – are providing real-time scanning for daily delivery operations.
+- Mobile Delivery Devices – or MDDs – provide real-time scanning for daily delivery operations.
 Implementation was completed in 2015 and there are more than 263,000 MDDs in use nationwide.